 Side effects are common, but generally mild to moderate

 and occur within the first few days of getting the vaccine.
-For more information on vaccine safety, speed of development and potential side effects of vaccination, we recommend reading the Pfizer EUA Fact Sheet, Moderna EUA Fact Sheet, and Johnson & Johnson/Janssen COVID-19 Vaccine EUA Fact Sheet.
-Materials were created by the FDA and
+For more information read the Comirnaty (Pfizer) Fact Sheet, Moderna EUA Fact Sheet, and Johnson & Johnson/Janssen EUA Fact Sheet.
+All materials were created by the FDA and

 include the latest information.

-Should I get the vaccine if I've had COVID-19?
+Why should I get the vaccine if I'm pregnant or nursing?

 The CDC says pregnant people have increased risk for severe illness from COVID-19 compared to non-pregnant individuals.
 COVID-19 during pregnancy can also increase the risk for preterm birth.
 Due to support from The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine, it's recommended all pregnant individuals be vaccinated against COVID-19.
 All data indicates the vaccine is very effective and safe during pregnancy.